ondratu/formiko/README.rst

     apt install vim-gtk3
     pip3 install docutils-tinyhtmlwriter recommonmark docutils-html5-writer

-Formiko is in Debian repository from Buster.
+**Formiko is in Debian and Ubuntu repository**.
 So you can install it standard way.

 NetBSD
 ~~~~~~